 St. Augustine Gold and Copper Limited ("SAGC" or "the Company") was incorporated in the British Virgin Islands on January 27, 2010.
-The Company is engaged in the business of mineral property exploration; currently, its only activity is the development of the King-king copper-gold property ("King-king" or the "Project").
-The Company is in the process of earning up to a 60% economic interest in the Project from Nationwide Development Corporation ("NADECOR"); however, if the terms of the Project Framework Agreement ("PFA"), as amended in August 2014, are completed, the PFA will supersede this earn-in process.
+The Company is engaged in the business of mineral property exploration; currently, its only activity is the continued evaluation of the King-king copper-gold property ("King-king" or the "Project").
+The Company is in the process of earning an economic interest in the Project from Nationwide Development Corporation ("NADECOR") through a Memorandum of Understanding("MOU"); however, if the terms of the Project Framework Agreement ("PFA"), as amended in August 2014, are completed, the PFA will supersede this earn-in process.
 The PFA is envisaged to consolidate partner interests into one corporate vehicle, which is the Company.
 The amended PFA's purpose is to restructure and align NADECOR and the Company's financial interests in the Project.
 Upon completion of the amended PFA's terms, it will supersede the Memorandum of Understanding and related agreements.